Introduction to vomiting:

 Your child’s body has a relatively small number of symptoms with which to respond to an ever-changing, wide variety of invaders and irritants.
 Sneezing ejects the intruders from the nose, coughing from the lungs and throat, diarrhea from the intestines, and vomiting from the stomach.

-Vomiting is a forceful action accomplished by a fierce downward contraction of the diaphragm along with a sudden tightening of the abdominal muscles against a relaxed upper stomach with an open sphincter, propelling the contents up and out.
-Vomiting is a complex, coordinated, automatic reflex.
-An increase in saliva production may occur just before vomiting.
-Retching signals the beginning of the vomiting event.
+A vomit is a forceful action accomplished by a fierce downward contraction of the diaphragm along with a sudden tightening of the abdominal muscles against a relaxed upper stomach with an open sphincter, propelling the contents up and out.
+It is a complex, coordinated, automatic reflex.
+An increase in saliva production may occur just before the vomit happens.
+Retching signals the beginning of the event.
 Vomiting is orchestrated by the vomiting center of the brain.
 It responds to signals coming from the gastrointestinal tract (the mouth, stomach, and intestines), the bloodstream (and medicines or infections it contains), from the balancing systems in the ear (think motion sickness), and from the brain itself (including unsettling sights, smells, or even thoughts).
-An amazing variety of stimuli can trigger vomiting, from migraines to kidney stones.
+An amazing variety of stimuli can trigger it, from migraines to kidney stones.

 - Vomiting is extremely common.
 Almost all children will vomit several times during their childhood.
 The most common situation is a child with a viral gastrointestinal infection, such as rotavirus.